thomaserdmenger/3ColumnPreviewCardComponent/README.md

 ### What I learned

-I've uses BEM for naming my CSS classes to bring everything in professional order.
-[Red more about BEM](https://getbem.com/)
+I've used BEM for naming my CSS classes to get everything in professional order.
+[Read more about BEM](https://getbem.com/)

 ## Author